controlshift/slate/source/includes/_authenticated_api_members.md

 }
 ```

 Get information about a member's activity on the platform.
+This can be useful if you're building a member dashboard that includes information from ControlShift and other toolsets.

+The member activity report includes basic biographical information as well as petitions created or signed, events hosted or attended, group memberships, forum posts, partnership subscriptions, and unsubscribe history.

 `GET /api/v1/members/123/activity`